SciSys: History

 In May 2017, SCISYS announced that the Media & Broadcast division of SCISYS Deutschland has moved from Bochum to new offices in nearby Dortmund.
-The Bochum location remains the German headquarters and the home of its space division.
+The Bochum location remained the German headquarters and the home of its space division.

 In 2018, SCISYS moved its headquarters to Ireland, which was seen as a response to the then-pending Brexit.

 In December 2019, SCISYS was acquired by CGI, an independent IT and business consulting services firm.